-I find that the roughest part of making a fly stitch is judging where to bring the needle though so that I can make the tip pointy.
+I find that the toughest part of making a fly stitch is judging where to bring the needle through so that I can make the tip pointy.
 That said, you can make a variation of the stitch so that it is rounded.
-It all depends where you bring your needle through.
+It all depends on where you bring your needle through.

 One thing you can do is poke the needle through to see where it (the needle) is.
 This really helps me judge where to pull through.

 To make a sharp point, stretch your loop as far down as it can go before pulling your needle through.
 If you want a rounded fly stitch, just do a looser tie on the stitch.
 In the picture at the top, I've included an example of both fly stitches.
 The one on the left is pointy and the one on the right has a more rounded "tulip" look to it.
 I filled the tulip on the right with a satin stitch.